lucasnordic/2025-Practice/React-TypeScript/drive-tutorial/README.md

 ## EXTRA

-- [ ] change folders to link components
+- [x] change folders to link components
+- [ ] change breadcrumbs to use links
 - [ ] clean up the db and data fetching patterns
 - [ ] real homepage
 - [ ] url navigation